Alternate Spellings of Surname: Graeff, Graeffe, Graeph, Graffee

 Returning home to Pennsylvania following his honorable discharge from the military, Richard Graeffe remained there briefly until heading west in 1868 in search of a better future.
 Settling in Michigan, he resided in Wayne County for the remainder of his life.
 The 1870 federal census, which spelled his surname as “Graffee,” documented his life as a farmer and resident of Nankin Township.
 Jacob Schaub, a 30-year-old native of Holland, resided with and worked for him as a farm laborer.

-Sometime in early 1875, Richard Graeffe traveled to his native Germany as evidenced by a ship’s passenger manifest for the Westphalia dated 28 April 1875, which listed Graeffe as a Detroit resident returning from Hamburg, Germany to New York City.
+Sometime in early 1875, Richard Graeffe traveled to his native Germany.
+A ship’s passenger manifest for the Westphalia, dated 28 April 1875, listed him as a Detroit resident returning from Hamburg, Germany to New York City.